merriman-xyz/dexie-fts/README.md

 **Naive Filter Collection with Regex to Array**

   - Slowest method.
 Filters the collection with Dexie's `table.filter` method with regex over raw text.
-Misses non-exact matches.
+Misses close matches.

 **Naive Collection to Array, then Filter with Regex**

   - Slight improvement over previous.
 Converts Dexie table to array and then uses JavaScript's native `filter` method.
+Misses close matches.

 ## Tokenized Search